aplbrain/dandi-docs/docs/terms-policies/terms.md

    terms and applicable laws, including, but not limited to, privacy, data protection and intellectual property rights [1].
-In addition, where data that was originally sensitive personal data is being uploaded for open dissemination through DANDI, the uploader shall ensure that such data is either anonymized to an appropriate degree or fully consent cleared [2].
+In addition, where data that was originally sensitive personal data is being uploaded for open dissemination through {{ instance.name }}, the uploader shall ensure that such data is either anonymized to an appropriate degree or fully consent cleared [2].

-1. Access to DANDI, and all content, is provided on an "as-is" basis.
+1. Access to {{ instance.name }}, and all content, is provided on an "as-is" basis.
 Users of content ("Users") shall respect applicable license conditions.
 Download and use of content from {{ instance.name }} does not transfer any intellectual property rights in the content to the User.